valnub/vue-framework7-webpack-template/README.md

 $ npm run dev
 ```

-### Issues

-If you get "undefined" in your GUI after starting the app, cd to your project folder and do this:

-1. cd node_modules/framework7-vue
-2. npm install
-3. gulp dist

 ### What's Included

 - `npm run dev`: Webpack + `vue-loader` with proper config for source maps & hot-reload.